everysportmediagroup/everysport-api-documentation/basics/formats_and_terms.md

 * name - the full name of the league, string
 * teamClass - one of 'men','women','mixed'
 * sport - a Sport object
+* liveScore - boolean, if true events in leagues has livescore

 ## Team object format
 Represents a team, regardless of sport.